 - You can’t remove the sewn-in chamois

-The Cycle Surgery website extols the benefits of this bib short by saying, “once you make the change from traditional to bib shorts, you never look back.”
-If that’s the way you feel about these all-in-one garments, you won’t mind investing in a bib short that balances compression and ventilation, whether your ride lasts just a few hours or you’re at it all day.
+The Cycle Surgery website extols the benefits of this bib short by saying, “once you change from traditional to bib shorts, you never look back.”
+If that’s how you feel about these all-in-one garments, you won’t mind investing in a bib short that balances compression and ventilation, whether your ride lasts just a few hours or you’re at it all day.

-According to the manufacturer, you’re in for a treat thanks to both fit and features.
-Dual hip pockets offer room enough to please pack rats and the stretchy textile not only helps riders combat fatigue but you can kiss chafing goodbye thanks to what Bontrager calls “the ultimate liner.”
+According to the manufacturer, you’re in for a treat thanks to fit and features.
+Dual hip pockets offer room enough to please pack rats, and the stretchy textile not only helps riders combat fatigue, but you can kiss chafing goodbye thanks to what Bontrager calls “the ultimate liner.”

 The proprietary Troslo inForm Chamois is comfortable and dimension-optimized, you get a 9.5-inch inseam that attracts taller dudes, and clean-cut compression leg grippers hold the short hems in place as tenaciously as a mother tiger.

-In addition to dual hip pockets, this garment offers you three back pockets, so the number of items you can bring along is doubled.
-Best of all, this bib is being marketed as the fitted cut style that provides a streamlined body fit for enhanced performance, so you may be able to justify handing over your plastic if the price surpasses your budget.
+In addition to dual hip pockets, this garment offers you three back pockets, doubling the number of items you can bring along.
+This bib is being marketed as the fitted cut style that provides a streamlined body fit for enhanced performance, so you may be able to justify handing over your plastic if the price surpasses your budget.

 - KISS Air2 chamois designed to ventilate the perineum